 So, as usual, I called my sister, Julie, to help me make it happen!
 We spent the day tinkering with the recipe, which was almost perfect, to make our sprinkle cookies!

 I have to say, not only were they spot on with the flavor, they were actually even better than the cookies we had from the bakery.
-The bakery cookies were crunchier and a little more dry than these cookies.
+The bakery cookies were crunchier and a little drier than these cookies.

 These cookies were soft, moist and totally addicting.